kwanit1142/Human-Detection-from-Infrared-Images/README.md

 # Human-Detection-from-Infrared-Images
 Using Support Vector Machine and Extracting Histogram of Oriented Gradient Features.
+Future enhancements include:-
+* Variable Bounding box
+* Image Pyramid
-Future enhancements include Variable Bounding box, Image Pyramid, Model Implementation on Videos AND Live feed, etc.
+* Model Implementation on Videos and Live feed
+* More accuracy according to Available dataset and Computation Power.

 ### Following are the Materials, Literature and Resources, required to Construct the Detection System.